JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 }
 ```

 The logic is pretty simple: for smooth dielectric surfaces, ReSTIR will _already_ reduce noise from diffuse paths through reservoir reuse.
-Since we're not resampling specular paths, it makes more sense to allocate a higher percentage of our initial samples towards specular paths, since they don't have any form of ReSTIR to help them out unlike diffuse path.
+Since we're not resampling specular paths, it makes more sense to allocate a higher percentage of our initial samples towards specular paths, since they don't have any form of ReSTIR to help them out unlike diffuse paths.
 Additionally, sharp specular reflections are simply more detailed than blurry diffuse reflections, and therefore the denoiser needs more samples in order to properly reconstruct them.

 ## Saying Goodbye to ReSTIR